Perez stays calm to win chaotic Sakhir GP for 1st F1 win

-SAKHIR, Bahrain (AP) — Sergio Perez stayed calm amid the chaos at a remarkable Sakhir Grand Prix to clinch his first Formula One career win Sunday in his 190th race.
+“Especially because it’s a good time in Mexico; normally the races are six in the morning.
+This one it’s on a Sunday at 11 o’clock, I’m sure right now they will be having some nice Tequilas,” he said.
+“It means a lot to me, for my family.
+Such a tremendous day, a historic day.
+You see the amount of support I get in my country.
+Can you imagine what it’s like at the moment?”

 The Racing Point driver finished 10.5 seconds ahead of Renault’s Esteban Ocon and 11.9 clear of teammate Lance Stroll.
+Perez does not even have an F1 seat next year after being replaced by Sebastian Vettel.

 George Russell looked like capping a remarkable Mercedes debut with a confident win until his team made a terrible blunder after bringing him and Valtteri Bottas in for another change when the safety car was out on track with about 25 laps to go.

 Russell’s stop was a bit slow but nothing compared to the one for Bottas, which took an agonizing 27 seconds as the mechanics could not fit his left front tire properly.
-Remarkably, Russell was then called in again because the team had fitted him with a mixed set of compound tires.
+Remarkably, Russell was then called in again because the team had fitted him with tires belonging to Bottas.

 It was a rare failure for a Mercedes team which has dominated F1 since 2014 by winning every drivers’ and constructors’ championship.